Hampstead Garden Suburb: History

-This required a private bill before Parliament, as it was counter to local bylaws.
+This required a private bill before Parliament, since it was counter to local bylaws.
 The provisions of the new act, Hampstead Garden Suburb Act 1906, allowed less land to be taken up by roads and more by gardens and open spaces.

-The ideas for the "Garden Suburb" were clearly based on the ideas and experience of Parker and Unwin in the planning and development of Letchworth Garden City, the first development of its kind, inspired by the work of Ebenezer Howard.
+The ideas for the 'Garden Suburb' were clearly based on the ideas and experience of Parker and Unwin in the planning and development of Letchworth Garden City, the first development of its kind, inspired by the work of Ebenezer Howard.
 Other consultant architects involved with the Hampstead development include George Lister Sutcliffe and John Soutar.

 However, with no industry, no public houses and few shops or services, the suburb, unlike the garden cities, made no attempt to be self-contained.
-In the 1930s the "Suburb" (as it is known by locals) expanded to the north of the A1.
-While more characterful than most other suburban housing, some of the housing to the north is considered, overall, of less architectural value.
+In the 1930s the "Suburb" (as it is known by locals) expanded to north of the A1.
+Whilst more characterful than most other suburban housing, some of the housing to the north is considered, overall, of less architectural value.

-On Central Square, laid out by Sir Edwin Lutyens, there are two large churches, St. Jude's Church and The Free Church, as well as a Quaker Meeting House.
-There are two mixed state primary schools in the Suburb, Garden Suburb and Brookland.
-There is also a state girls' grammar school, Henrietta Barnett School.
-The school used to house The Institute, an adult education centre, but The Institute moved first to East Finchley, then to Kingsbury and is currently in the process of closing down altogether.
+On Central Square, laid out by Sir Edwin Lutyens, there are two large churches, St Jude's Church and The Free Church, as well as a Quaker Meeting House.
+There are two state mixed primary schools in the Suburb, Garden Suburb and Brookland.
+There is also a girls' state grammar school, Henrietta Barnett School.

+The school used to share its premises with The Institute, one of the largest providers of adult education in Barnet, but it moved to East Finchley in 2007.
+As a result of financial problmes it moved again to Kingsbury in 2014 and closed down in 2016.

 Shops and other services are provided in the shopping parade of Market Place.
 Shopping areas adjacent to the suburb include Temple Fortune, Golders Green and East Finchley.

-Little Wood contains an open-air arena, which is used for summer theatrical performances by a local amateur theatre society.
+Little Wood contains an open-air arena, which is used for summer performances by a local amateur theatre society.

+In 2015, the residents' association decided to implement a yellow and red card penalty system to discourage neighbours from using noisy lawnmowers and leafblowers.

 Hampstead Garden Suburb Trust

 Freehold houses, flats and commercial premises within the Suburb are subject to a scheme of management approved pursuant to the Leasehold Reform Act 1967 by an Order of the Chancery Division of the High Court, dated 17 January 1974, as amended by a further Order dated 17 February 1983.

 The HGS Trust maintains the character and amenity of the Suburb and is responsible for implementing the management scheme.
 It has offices in Finchley Road.
-Freeholders are required to get the prior approval of the trust before altering the external appearance of their properties.
+Freeholders are required to obtain the approval of the trust before altering the external appearance of their properties.
 Consent is also required for significant changes to gardens, erection of garden sheds and felling or pruning of trees.
-The trust is also the freeholder of the majority of the remaining leasehold properties in the Suburb which are mostly held on very long leases.
+The trust is also the freeholder of the majority of the remaining leasehold properties in the Suburb, which are mostly held on very long leases.